boggydigital/coost/README.md

 COOKIE1=cookie-value1; COOKIE2=cookie-value2
 ```

-2) When encountering `cookie-header` value, coost would split the contents into individual key-value
-   pairs and remove original `cookie-header` entry;
+2) `cookie-header` should be the only name value pair under a host, since it'll replace any other values;
 3) Split `cookie-header` values are stored as separate values after `Store` method is invoked, so
    effectively `cookie-header` is only imported, never persisted.
 If you see it after
    calling `Store` - something is wrong.